 - Leonardo Scholarship, European Union, 1999

-- Assistant Professor, Civil and Environmental Engineering
+- Associate Professor, Civil and Environmental Engineering

-- Assistant Professor, Princeton Environmental Institute
+- Associate Professor, High Meadows Environmental Institute

 - Associated Faculty, Andlinger Center for Energy and the Environment